2mol/elm-colormaps/README.md

         Css.rgba red green blue alpha
 ```

-## Examples
+## Examples and custom colormaps

 The `examples` directory contains code illustrating all abovementioned functionality.
-Everything can be run at once by starting `elm-reactor` from within that directory and opening `Example.elm`.
+Run the code locally with `elm-reactor` and open `Example.elm`.
+Alternatively, take a look at the results at [https://2mol.github.io/elm-colormaps/](https://2mol.github.io/elm-colormaps/).

+The library also provides several helper functions that can be used to define custom colormaps from lists of RGB tuples.
+These are also included as examples.

 ## References